TinyML: Machine Learning for Embedded System — Part I

 Create a noisy dataset that represents the trend of the unknown mathematical function.

-In the sample below the code generates 5000 values that represent random points along thesin(x) * sqrt(x)
+In the sample below the code generates 5000 values that represent random points along the sin(x) * sqrt(x) function.

 In a real-world situation, we might be collecting data from sensors (e.g., climatic temperature measurements during a week).